Peyear/ITC/README.txt

 4. Line 5.
 Select the background experiment file for heat of dilution and blank effects between the ‘—'
 Example: ITC2=xlsread('Data1.xls')
-If there is no file for correction or if data has already been corrected delete lines 36-44
+If there is no file for correction or if data has already been corrected the leave blank
+Example: ITC2=xlsread('')

 5. Line 7.
 Select the number of points to delete (often it’s the first injection)
 Example: Delete=1